foundata/guidelines/python-style-guide.md

 - Declare runtime dependencies in `[project.dependencies]` and development-only dependencies in `[dependency-groups]` or the package manager's equivalent.
 - Declare `[build-system]` for every project distributed as a Python package.
 - Keep import package names valid Python identifiers.
 Use `snake_case` if a distribution name contains dashes.
-- Keep tests outside the import package unless they intentionally form part of a distributed library.

 **You SHOULD:**